Crazy Rhythms

 Crazy Rhythms is the debut studio album by American rock band the Feelies.
 It was released in the United Kingdom on February 29, 1980, and in the United States in April 1980, through British record label Stiff.
+Although it was not commercially successful initially, it has remained critically lauded in the decades since its release.
 Its fusion of post-punk and jangle pop was influential on the forthcoming alternative rock genre, with R.E.M., among others, citing the album as an influence.
-Although it was not commercially successful initially, it has remained critically lauded in the decades since its release.

 In September 2009 the album was performed live in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back series.

 Background

 On the album, band member Glenn Mercer has said "The sound we were after was a reaction against the punk scene [...]
 Being a little older, we felt it had all been done before.
 We wanted the guitars to be cleaner, and we started experimenting with a lot of percussion."